sailhawaii/contactDemo/README.md

 A simple demo of a contact page

 #Project requirements:
+* Node
+* Bower
-Node, Bower and Gulp
+* Gulp

 #Running the project:
-Go to the project directory
+1. Go to the project directory
-Add the bower dependencies (bower install)
+2. Add the bower dependencies (bower install)
-Run the Gulp command to launch the app (gulp serve)
+3. Run the Gulp command to launch the app (gulp serve)